r7rohan/Auto-align-pen/README.md

 ### Demo
 https://r7rohan.github.io/Auto-align-pen/

+Online tool for auto pen alignment.
+Drawing can be automatically aligned with the edges, either in realtime or when you release your mouse.
+It is similar to the magnetic lasso feature but has many more options to draw smooth computer aided traces.
+Additionally, edge detection and smoothening can be also done.

 ### Features
 - Webpage for auto-alignment and edge detection

-- Drawing can be done on any picture uploaded and then downloaded
+- Drawing can be done and undone on any picture uploaded.
+It can then be downloaded like any normal editor

 - Aligns the drawing with the edges in the picture (`uses k-d trees`)

+- Two modes of alignment: <br>
+`With the user`: Alignment will be done while drawing and will help the user to draw <br>
+`After mouse release`: Alignment will be done when the user releases mouse-hold

 - Edge detection filter can be applied based on threshold selected (`uses Sobel filter`)

-- Smoothening of drawing can be done
+- Smoothening of drawing can also be done

-- Alignment and drawing can be erased and done like a normal editor<br><br>
-`Choose File`: Upload the local image <br>
+<br><br>
 `Picture`: Show the actual picture <br>
 `Sobel`: Show the Edges <br>
 `Threshold`: Select the edge threshold <br>
-`Align`: Align your drawing with the image <br>
-`Undo Align`: Undo the last alignment <br>
 `Smooth`: Smoothens your drawing <br>
+`Right click`: Undo the last change <br>
 `Reset`: Remove the drawing <br>
-`Download`: Download whatever is on canvas <br>
+`Real time on`: Alignment will be done while the user draws <br>
-`Maxdist off`: Align with anything, distance will not matter
+`Maxdist off`: Align with anything, distance will not matter <br>

 ### Working
-- Drawing is processed into pixels and the picture is converted to edges.
+- Drawing is processed into different stroke pixels and the picture is converted to edges.
 Each drawn pixel is aligned to its nearest neighbour among the edge pixels (uses k-d tree for fast execution).

 - Edge detection is done using `sobel` filter.
 Convulation is based on [this code](https://github.com/piratefsh/image-processing)